-Particular care should be taken when commenting on matters currently under negotiation (so as not to compromise the Council's position) or on any matter that may come before the Council for a decision (e.g. a resource consent or a particular transport proposal).
+Particular care should be taken when commenting on matters currently under negotiation (so as not to compromise the Council's position) or on any matter that may come before the Council for a decision.

 Greater Wellington's Communications Strategy is based on an objective of "no surprises".
-Members dealing with the media should notify the Chairperson, Chief Executive or appropriate manager as soon as possible after media contact is made.
+Members dealing with the media on an issue that may be controversial or sensitive should notify the Chairperson, Chief Executive or appropriate manager, and other Councillors (when appropriate) as soon as possible after media contact is made.
 This ensures that an issue can be monitored and appropriate support provided to members acting in a spokesperson role.
-This is particularly important if members are responding to an issue that may be controversial or sensitive.